rcoconnor/Chocoholics/README.md

 Operator
 4. Add Member/Provider
-   1. To add a member or provider, simply click the ìAdd Memberî or ìAdd Providerî button, and the program will prompt you for all necessary information, and store it in their respective files, both stored in the directory ìì/TheProject/elleuser/Data/.î
+   1. To add a member or provider, simply click the ìAdd Member or ìAdd Provider button, and the program will prompt you for all necessary information, and store it in their respective files, both stored in the directory ìì/TheProject/elleuser/Data/.
 5. Remove Member/Provider
-   1. To remove a member or provider, simply click the ìRemove Memberî or ìRemove Providerî button, then enter the number of the member or provider you want to remove.
+   1. To remove a member or provider, simply click the ìRemove Member or ìRemove Provider button, then enter the number of the member or provider you want to remove.
 6. Edit Member/Provider Information
-   1. To edit a member or provider, simply click the ìEdit Member Informationî or ìRemove Provider Informationî button, then enter the number of the member or provider you want to edit.
+   1. To edit a member or provider, simply click the ìEdit Member Information or ìRemove Provider Information button, then enter the number of the member or provider you want to edit.
 The program will then show you the information of the member or provider youíve entered the number of, then ask you which piece of info to edit.
 Choose the info you want to change through the drop-